 - Entry is free for children 15 years and below.

 Love this?
-Explore the entire list of things to do in Baltimore before you plan your trip.
+Explore the entire list of places to visit in Baltimore before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Baltimore and book an accommodation of your choice.